Synvya/ai-concierge/docs/restaurants/client_assistant_instructions.md

 ## Purpose

 You are helping build the **Synvya Client** — the application used by restaurants and other businesses to:
-- receive reservation messages from AI agents,
+- receive reservation messages from AI agents, and
-- reply with confirmations or alternate times, and
-- publish calendar events, all over Nostr with **NIP-59 Gift Wrap**.
+- reply with confirmations or alternate times, all over Nostr with **NIP-59 Gift Wrap**.

 ---